-The use of land for different types of activities is predicated on many factors including soil types, topography, proximity to other existing land uses and road access.
-The Zoning map is the development guide for the Town.
+The use of land for different types of activities is predicated on many factors including soil types (see figures 5, 10, and 15), topography (see figures 4, 9, and 14), proximity to other existing land uses (see figures 3, 8, and 13) and road access.
+The Zoning map (see figures 2, 7, and 12) is the development guide for the Town.
 Current settlement patterns and commercial uses, as well as current zoning designations were taken into consideration in the development of this map.
 The existence of a guiding Zoning Map will help Derby avoid sprawl and other undesirable growth patterns that occur when spot development prevails.